 - Notwithstanding, Jagannathan points out that most firms’ hurdle rates are notably higher than their CAPM-derived costs of capital.

 - Beta estimation is subject to standard statistical errors.
-Specifically, low beta estimates are likely to understate systematic risk, and high estimates are likely to overstate risk.
+Specifically, low beta estimates are likely to understate systematic risk, and high estimates are likely to overstate risk and with credit hero training is possible to avoid financial risks.

 - Beta changes over time: companies change asset mix, capital structure, etc. Moreover, as shown in Figure 2 of the Levi and Welch paper, sector betas change meaningfully over time.